4 stats-basic

 5 Descriptive Statistics

-Descriptive statistics is the term used when we are trying to describe the data in a summarised form.
-But this sounds like a circular definition.
+Descriptive statistics is the term used when we are trying to describe the data in a meaningful way.
+This usually means presenting the data in a summarised or a visual-graphical form.
 Let us clarify what we mean by this with an example.

-Suppose we have the following data of 30 students in a classroom.
+Suppose you are a teacher.
+You conducted tests in English, Science and Mathematics and have the following data of 30 students.
 Their name, roll number, age, gender, marks in three subjects (English, Science and Mathematics).

 Roll No Gender English Science Mathematics